rubyonjets/jets/docs/_docs/install.md

 ### Ruby

-Jets uses Ruby 2.5.0 and supports patch variants of it.
+Jets uses Ruby 2.5.0 and code written with patch variants of it will work.

 ### Yarn